openpathsampling/openpathsampling/docs/topics/simulation_setup.rst

 ordered set of the state, interface 0, interface 1, etc.; any point in phase space that is inside interface :math:`i` is also inside interface :math:`i+1`.
 Importantly, this includes the state: the innermost interface must entirely encapsulate the state.
-Note that there is no way for OPS to check this for arbitrary state definitions; it requires user attention.
+Note that OPS does not check this; it requires user attention.

 Interface placement in TIS is essential to its efficiency.
 If interfaces are too far apart, the statistics in the estimate for